|

 Bram

-Stoker was formed in the summer of 1969 by Hammond organist Tony Bronsdon, guitarist
+Stoker was formed in the summer of 1969 by Hammond organist Anthony Bronsdon,

-Pete Ballam and drummer Rob Haines who, as the founding members of Bram Stoker,
+guitarist Pete Ballam and drummer Rob Haines who, as the founding members of Bram

-then recruited bass guitarist John Bavin, all of whom were based in their south
+Stoker, then recruited bass guitarist John Bavin, all of whom were based in their

 Pete Ballam and drummer Rob Haines had previously been working together in their